Hervar77/infinity-doc/mkdocs/api/infinity.service.md

 Parameters:

 - serviceName: `string`
-  >the name of the service to be checked
+  >The name of the service to be checked.

 Return type: `boolean`